Raghuram Rajan: Academic career

-In 1991, Rajan joined as an assistant professor of finance at the Booth School of Business at the University of Chicago, and became a full-time professor in 1995.
+In 1991, Rajan joined as an assistant professor of finance at the Booth School of Business at the University of Chicago, and became a full professor in 1995.
 He has taught as a visiting professor at Stockholm School of Economics, Kellogg School of Management, MIT Sloan School of Management, and Indian School of Business.

 Rajan has written extensively on banking, corporate finance, international finance, growth and development, and organisational structures.
 He is a regular contributor to Project Syndicate.
 He has collaborated with Douglas Diamond to produce much-cited work on banks, and their interlinkages with macroeconomic phenomena.
 He has worked with Luigi Zingales on the effect of institutions on economic growth, their research showing that development of free financial markets is fundamental to economic modernisation.
 Rajan and Zingales built on their work to publish Saving Capitalism from the Capitalists in 2003.
 The book argued that entrenched incumbents in closed financial markets stifle competition and reforms, thereby inhibiting economic growth.
-Rajan's 2010 book Fault Lines: How Hidden Fractures Still Threaten the World Economy examined the fundamental stresses in the American and the global economy that led to the financial crisis of 2007–2008.
+Rajan's 2010 book Fault Lines: How Hidden Fractures Still Threaten the World Economy examined the fundamental stresses in the American and the global economy that led to the 2008 financial crisis.
 He argued that widening income inequality in the US, trade imbalances in the global economy, and the clash between arm's length financial systems, were responsible for bringing about the crisis.
 The book won the Financial Times and Goldman Sachs Business Book of the Year Award.

 The Research Papers in Economics project ranks him among the world's most influential economists, featuring him among the top 5% of authors.
 He was awarded the inaugural 2003 Fischer Black Prize, given biennially by the American Finance Association to the best finance researcher under the age of 40, for his "path-breaking contributions to our knowledge of financial institutions, the workings of the modern corporation, and the causes and consequences of the development of the financial sector across countries."

 He became a member of the American Academy of Arts and Sciences in 2009, and served as the president of the American Finance Association in 2011.
 He is a member of the Group of Thirty international economic body.
 He has served as a founding member of the academic council of the Indian School of Business since 1998.